pywr/pywr/docs/manual/tables.md

 In the example above, `max_flow` evaluates to `10` and `cost` evaluates to `-100`.

 ## Tables

-Tables
 Each time an external data source is referenced using the `"url"` keyword, the data is reloaded from disk.
 If a dataset is going to be used multiple times in a model, it can be defined in the `"tables"` section of the JSON document.
 In this way the data will only be loaded once.

 Parameters can then reference the data using the `"table"` keyword instead of the `"url"` keyword.
-Although the index column applied to the data must be defined in the `"tables"` section, the index used for each lookup can be different.
+Although the column used as row index must be defined in the `"tables"` section, the index or column used for each lookup can be different.

 An example is given below using the `demands.csv` dataset shown previously.
 Two constant parameters are defined referencing data in the table.